isaacnmm/pestpolicy-hugo2XX/content/posts/why-are-mole-traps-illegal/index.md

 However, some cities may prohibit the use of smoke bombs for control of moles since the smoke could also drift to the neighbors homes - which may be offensive.
 ### 2. Poison Baits
 Poison baits are equally an appropriate mole-control technique - some of the most popular will have warfarin which is a blood-thinner and this will make the moles bleed to their death.
-- Warfarin will equally kill other animals such as songbirds, chickens, pet and feral hogs, dogs, mice, cats, and rats� - but may also poison humans.
+- Warfarin will equally kill other animals such as songbirds, chickens, pet and feral hogs, dogs, mice, cats, and rats - but may also poison humans.
 The zinc phosphide baits should be used to control moles - but must only be in the hands of licensed mole-control experts.
 - However, criminal or civil liability may befall you if any of the baits intended for killing moles land is picked and consumed by children or pets - and if especially they suffer injury, death, or illness.
 ### 3. Flooding